 - Stir in peas.

-- Mix cornstarch into cold milk and then stir milk mixture into soup.
+- Mix cornstarch into cold milk and then stir milk mixture and thyme into soup.
 Bring to a simmer to thicken.

 - Serve with warm biscuits or bits of baked pie crust.